SabrinaJewson/cmarker.typ/README.md

 	I won’t provide a hard guarantee that everything is fully sandboxed even if you set `raw-typst: false`.
 	That said, Typst itself is well-sandboxed anyway.

+## Development

+- Build the plugin with `./build.sh`,
+	which produces the `plugin.wasm` necessary to use this.
+- Compile examples with `typst compile examples/{name}.typ --root .`.
+- Compile this README to PDF with `typst compile README.md`.

 <!--*///-->